inducer/loopy/doc/ref_call.rst

   the properties of the function.
 - Must indicate in the expression if the function is known to the kernel.
-(This is intended to be done by making the function expression node an instance of ``ScopedFunction`` as soon as the function definition is resolved by the kernel)
+(This is intended to be done by making the function expression node an instance of ``ResolvedFunction`` as soon as the function definition is resolved by the kernel)
 - Function overloading is not encouraged in :mod:`loopy` as it gives rise to contention while debugging with the help of the kernel intermediate